btzy/lieuzhenghong.com/_posts/2017-08-22-life-report-aug-2017.md

   - monthly report
   - private
   - diary
+permalink: "/{{ page.date | date: '%Y/%m/%d' }}/{{page.fileSlug}}/"
 ---

 Since my [last post]({{ '/_posts/2017-05-29-monthly-report-may-2017/' | url }})
 I have done the following:

-* Went to Yunnan
+- Went to Yunnan
-* Dabbled in 3D printing
+- Dabbled in 3D printing
-* Prepared the kids for CodeXtreme 2017
+- Prepared the kids for CodeXtreme 2017
-* Turned 21
+- Turned 21
-* Matriculated at NTU
+- Matriculated at NTU
-* Participated in two NTU orientation camps
+- Participated in two NTU orientation camps
-* Withdrew from NTU
+- Withdrew from NTU
-* Got IMDA's NIS scholarship
+- Got IMDA's NIS scholarship
-* Built my first piece of native production software using Electron
+- Built my first piece of native production software using Electron

-## Went to Yunnan ##
+## Went to Yunnan

 I went with Samuel and Jian Kai and I had a great time.
-We did a lot of walking and hiking and the 12-day trip came to about $1,200.
+We did a lot of walking and hiking and the 12-day trip came to about \$1,200.

 They were very nice to me even though I don't really know them.
 Mad props to them for even letting me go on the trip with them in the first place.